- Symbol: Ti

 Uses

 Most of the titanium used around the world is in its compound form, titanium dioxide (TiO2).
-This is a very useful compound of the titanium that finds its use in various products which include making of Paper, cement, and white paint.
+This is a very useful compound of titanium that finds its use in various products which include the making of Paper, cement, and white paint.

 - Many types of plastics are made from titanium compounds.